afaniuolo/WFFM-Conversion-Tool/README.md

     - `analysis_ExcludeBaseStandardFields` - This setting is used to exclude base standard fields of Sitecore items from the list of fields that are reported about in the *conversion analysis report* output.
 The exclusion of the base standard fields from the analysis reporting process doesn't exclude them from the conversion process.

 ## How to Use the Tool
 The tool should be executed in a Command Prompt window application in order to control its input parameters and visualize the execution progress.

+In the context of a Sitecore upgrade project, if all Sitecore content items have already been migrated to the destination Sitecore master database (for example using the Sitecore Express Migration tool), then the WFFM forms content items should be deleted from the destination Sitecore instance before running the WFFM Conversion Tool.

 1) Launch a Command Prompt window application.
 2) Browse to the root folder where the tool has been extracted to.